-We want you to be aware of some basic precautions for your travel safety and convenience.
+SU Abroad wants you to be aware of some basic precautions for your travel safety and convenience.
 Most of these require common sense and staying alert.
-You should remember these important safety tips when you travel:

 Added security at international airports has increased the time necessary to check-in, so be sure to give yourself plenty of time to go through security checks.
 All carry-on luggage will be X-rayed and possibly hand-searched.
 Travelers themselves may be searched.
-If you are bringing a camera, radio, or cassette player with you, pack them in your carry-on bag.
+If you are bringing a laptop, iPad, or camera with you, pack them in your carry-on bag.
 They will be screened and possibly examined as you go through security.

-If you have any questions about how much time to give yourself or what may or may not be carried aboard an airplane, contact the airline directly or check out their web site.
+If you have any questions about how much time to give yourself or what may or may not be carried aboard an airplane, contact the airline directly or check their website.
 In general, remember the following:

 - Do not leave luggage unattended at any time.